-- Was founded in 2004 by an international group of prominent Jewish genealogists.
+- The International Institute for Jewish Genealogy (IIJG) was founded in 2004 by an international group of prominent Jewish genealogists.

 - Its distinguished Honorary Advisory Board reflects the support it enjoys throughout the Jewish world, far beyond the Jewish genealogical community.

 - To advance the status of Jewish Genealogy within the field of Jewish Studies, principally through teaching and research;

 - To contribute to the Jewish Peoplehood, in the belief that a people’s future is only assured if it is firmly anchored in its roots.

 - Over the past thirteen years, the Institute has made tangible progress in pursuing its goals, at both the scholarly and broader Jewish levels.
 Inter alia,

 - It has elaborated academic guidelines for BA and MA courses in Jewish Genealogy.

 - It has conducted over 20 ground-breaking research projects, with a view to broadening the horizons and scope of Jewish Genealogy.
 As a matter of policy, it has consciously expanded its research from the individual and the family unit, through the community and a complete segment of society, to a national Jewry as a whole and beyond, to elements of the Jewish Diaspora.